loki4j/loki-logback-appender/docs/docus/docs/index.md

 ### Key Features:

 - **Flexible management of Loki labels using MDC and SLF4J Markers.**
-You can specify Loki labels dynamically for any set of log records, and even on per-record basis.
+You can specify Loki labels dynamically for any set of log records and even on a per-record basis.
 [Learn more...](docs/labels)

-- **Out of the box JSON layout support for log message formatting.**
+- **Out-of-the-box JSON layout support for log message formatting.**
-You choose between plain text and JSON (Logstash-like) log message formatting.
+You can choose between plain text and JSON (Logstash-like) log message formatting.
 [Learn more...](docs/jsonlayout)

 - **Logback plain text formatting patterns can be used for both labels and messages.**